jacobcons/word-tennis/README.md

 # word-tennis
 ### [word-tennis.jacobcons.com](https://word-tennis.jacobcons.com)

-Multiplayer browser game in which users must type related words back and fourth under timed pressure.
+Multiplayer browser game in which users must type related words back and forth under timed pressure.
 For example 'wave' could be followed by 'ocean', 'crash', 'sine' etc...

 If you wish to test it by yourself, simply open one normal and one incognito tab.